 - A person well versed in a foreign language can also work in the diplomatic service or as an immigration officer.

 - Learning international languages will improve your cognitive thinking ability.

 - Last but not least, it helps in building connections across cultures.

 (“If you work hard enough at it, you can even grind an iron rod to a needle,”)

 As the oldest form of the Chinese language, Mandarin is one of the best foreign languages to learn.
 Not only limited to China, but it has a large number of speakers throughout the world, including Thailand, Taiwan, and Mongolia.
 Learning Mandarin will help you discover Chinese literature in-depth and will also nurture you professionally.
 However, it is advised to pursue long-term programs so that you develop a strong command of the language.
 You can also enrol in Mandarin classes!

 “La acción es la clave fundamental para todo éxito.’

 (“Action is the foundational key to all success.”)

-With its presence rooted in scores of countries of the world, Spanish is counted amongst the top 10 spoken languages and as one of the best foreign languages to learn.
+With its presence rooted in scores of countries of the world, Spanish is counted amongst the top 10 spoken languages and is one of the best foreign languages to learn.
 Also referred to as the “Language of Romance”, Spanish is inspired by the Latin script.
-Since it has a similar word syntax like English, it is a popular choice amongst English speakers.
+Since it has a similar word syntax to English, it is a popular choice amongst English speakers.
 Additionally, with easy vowel pronunciations, Spanish is much easier to learn than other foreign languages.

 “Aller Anfang ist schwer.”